schenk/responsive-flickr-gallery/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Change: Optional support for responsive Google AdSense.
+To opt-on to use AdSense you have to enter your publisher ID.
+* Change: Bound license key e-mail address has to match admin e-mail address.
+* Compatible with WordPress plugin guidelines.

 = 1.1.0 =
 * Fixed title size error when landscape and portrait photo were used.
 * Change size of photo "square" from 75px to 150px.